reswitched/reswitched.github.io/_posts/2017-12-29-Development-Setup.md

 The first thing you'll need is the tools to exploit vulnerabilities on the Switch.
 For this, we use PegaSwitch, an exploit framework.
-To install PegaSwitch, you need a modern version of Node.JS.
+To install PegaSwitch, you need at least version 8.x of Node.JS.
 You can follow the tutorial on the [Node.JS website](https://nodejs.org/en/download/package-manager/).

 You will also need to install the base development tools package for your OS,